Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Discussion and Future Works

-From a broader perspective, the concept of surplexity opens up intriguing questions about the level of surprise in human-authored content.
+From a broader perspective, our results open up intriguing questions about the level of surprise in human-authored content.
 As our experiments show, different datasets elicit different levels of surprise in LLMs, suggesting that some types of content are inherently more predictable than others.
-This raises the possibility of characterizing entire content domains -- literary genres, musical lyrics, or scientific texts -- based on how surprising they are to a model.
-In other words, how surprising is a corpus of documents from the perspective of an LLM?
+This raises the possibility of characterizing entire content domains -- literary genres, musical lyrics, or scientific texts -- based on how surprising they are to an LLM.
 This line of inquiry could extend beyond text to other human-created media, such as visual art or music, offering a model-based lens through which to explore and compare creative domains.

-Our work offers an innovative contribution to the ongoing debate on autophagy and model collapse, and more broadly to the study of human-AI coevolution~\cite{pedreschi2024human}.
+Our work offers an innovative contribution to the ongoing debate on AI autophagy and model collapse, and more broadly to the study of human-AI coevolution~\cite{pedreschi2024human}.
 Human-AI coevolution focuses on understanding and modeling feedback loops between humans and AI systems, of which AI autophagy is a prime example.
-Similar feedback dynamics have been observed in various human-AI ecosystems, such as online retail and urban mapping, where recommender systems can lead to a long-term loss of behavioral diversity among users \cite{pappalardo2024survey, mauro2025urbanimpactaimodeling, cornacchia2022routing, cornacchia2024navigation, fleder2009blockbuster, lee2019recommender}.
-It would be valuable to explore whether this loss of diversity, like model collapse in LGMs, can be formalised as a reduction in surprise and whether the surplexity measure could be adapted to diagnose and mitigate such effects in broader human-AI ecosystems.
+Similar feedback dynamics have been observed in various human-AI ecosystems, such as online retail and urban mapping, where recommender systems can lead to a long-term loss of behavioral diversity among \cite{pappalardo2024survey, mauro2025urbanimpactaimodeling, cornacchia2022routing, cornacchia2024navigation, fleder2009blockbuster, lee2019recommender}.
+It would be valuable to explore whether this loss of diversity can be formalised as a reduction in surprise and whether the perplexity measure could be adapted to diagnose and mitigate such effects in broader human-AI ecosystems.